Sally Field: 1977–1989

 In 1985, she co-starred with James Garner in the romantic comedy Murphy's Romance.
-In A&E's biography of Garner, she cited her on-screen kiss with Garner as the best cinematic kiss she ever had.
 The following year, Field appeared on the cover of the March 1986 issue of Playboy magazine, in which she was the interview subject.
 She did not appear as a pictorial subject in the magazine, although she did wear the classic leotard and bunny-ears outfit on the cover.
 That year, she received the Women in Film Crystal Award.
 For her role as matriarch M'Lynn in the film version of Steel Magnolias (1989), she was nominated for a 1990 Golden Globe Award for Best Actress.